two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Because Tulum is located further South in the Quintana Roo region, it’s closer to the Yucatan region, which is home to places like Valladolid, Chichen Itza, Merida, and more!

 Cancun sits by itself in the eastern part of the Quintana Roo.
-It’s still close to a few places but not as close to as many cities as Tulum is.
+It’s still close to a few places but not as close to as many places as Tulum is.

-The travel times from Cancun aren’t a big difference, but if you want to see many places, the extra travel time will add up!
+The travel times from Cancun aren’t a big difference, but if you want to see many places during your time in Mexico, the extra travel time will add up!

 Cancun vs Tulum Beaches